spence-m/matts-website/markdown/matt-resume.md

 #### Highlights

-- Worked on an award winning medical app that’s used by medical professionals around the globe.
+- Worked on an award winning medical app that’s used by medical professionals around the globe

 Agency based in Cardiff where I worked on a Sitecore website and two hybrid mobile apps.